25 Internal Communication Tools Every Communicator Needs

 Measurement is important, but not always easy.
-And that’s partly because we don’t always have the right tools for collecting data and making sense of it (if that’s the case, let’s get in touch).
+And that’s partly because we don’t always have the right tools for collecting data and making sense of it.
 But it’s also because a lot goes into measuring and reporting results.

-We created a definitive resource, in partnership with Brilliant Ink, for internal communicators to measure and analyze their internal communications efforts.
+We created a definitive measurement guide, in partnership with Brilliant Ink, for internal communicators to measure and analyze their internal communications efforts.
 Our guide includes how to:

 - Define objectives and set SMART goals